jkclee123/boulder-sp/prd.md

         4. Existing data is pre-populated in the form fields.

 * **Story 1.4: Mandatory Profile Completion**
-    * **As a** new user, **I want** to be directed to my Account page until I provide my name and phone number, **so that** my profile is complete before I use other features.
+    * **As a** new user, **I want** to be directed to my Account page until I provide my name, **so that** my profile is complete before I use other features.
     * **Acceptance Criteria**:
-        1. Upon login, the system checks if the user's `name` and `phoneNumber` are set.
+        1. Upon login, the system checks if the user's `name` is set.
-        2. If either field is missing, the user is automatically redirected to the `/account` page.
+        2. If the name field is missing, the user is automatically redirected to the `/account` page.
-        3. The user cannot navigate to other pages (e.g., `/market`, `/mypass`) until these fields are filled.
+        3. The user cannot navigate to other pages (e.g., `/market`, `/mypass`) until the name field is filled.
-        4. Once the fields are set, the user is correctly routed to the `/market` page (for normal users) or `/admin` page (for admins).
+        4. Once the name is set, the user is correctly routed to the `/market` page (for normal users) or `/admin` page (for admins).

 ---
 ## Epic 2: Core Pass & Market Viewing